 "Microbiology: An Introduction" provides a very brief introduction to microbiology.
 After taking this course, the learner will have a general understanding of cell biology and a better understanding of the five microbial groups that are of concern to the public health practitioner: bacteria, fungi, protozoa, helminths (worms), and viruses.
 The course may be used as either a refresher for people with backgrounds in microbiology or as a primer for public health professionals with little background in the subject.

-This course is a prerequisite for "Microbiology and Communicable Disease," a module of the Basic Environmental Health Course (BEHC) required for sanitarians working in New York State.
+This course is a prerequisite for "Microbiology and Communicable Disease," a module of the Basic Environmental Health Program (BEHP) required for local health department sanitarians and public health technicians working in New York State.

 After completing this course, the learner will be able to: